ava-labs/hypersdk-starter-kit/README.md

 ## Notes
 - You can launch everything without Docker:
   - Faucet: `go run ./cmd/faucet/`
-  - Chain: `./scripts/run.sh`
+  - Chain: `./scripts/run.sh`, `./scripts/stop.sh` to stop
   - Frontend: `npm run dev` in `web_wallet`
 - Be aware of potential port conflicts if issues arise. `docker rm -f $(docker ps -a -q)` is your friend.
-- For VM development you don't have to know Javascript - you can use an existing frontend container
+- For VM development you don't have to know Javascript - you can use an existing frontend - all the actions would be added automatically